Favorite Son (Star Trek: Voyager): Broadcast history and release

 "Favorite Son" was first broadcast on March 19, 1997, on UPN at 9 pm Eastern Standard Time in the United States.
 According to Nielsen, the episode was seen by 6.17 million viewers, which placed it 88th overall for the week.
 This marked a drop in viewership compared to the previous episode "Rise", which was seen by 6.76 million viewers.
 The follow-up episode "Before and After" had 6.46 million viewers.

 The episode was first released on VHS in 1996 as part of a two-episode collection with "Rise".
 The packaging uses the British spelling of the title—"Favourite Son"—rather than the American version.
 "Favorite Son" was included on the DVD release of the third season on July 6, 2004, in the United States.
 It is also available on streaming and video on demand services.

 The VHS packaging draws parallels between "Favorite Son" and the Star Trek: The Original Series episode "Wink of an Eye", where an alien queen attempts to kidnap the USS Enterprise's male crew members to repopulate her planet.
 However, neither the VHS release nor the DVD special reference "The Lorelei Signal", which Djoymi Baker believed was done to promote Star Trek's live-action shows over its animation.
 In an interview for the DVD, Garrett Wang cited "Favorite Son" as the first time an Asian-American actor kissed an African-American actress on television.
 Baker viewed Wang's statement as reminiscent of Kirk and Uhura's kiss in "Plato's Stepchildren", which was one of the first interracial kisses on television.
-Since Startrek.com does not connect "Favorite Son" with other Star Trek episodes, Baker said viewers can only make these connections through their own memories.
+Since the official CBS Studios website for the Star Trek franchise does not connect "Favorite Son" with other Star Trek episodes, Baker said viewers can only make these connections through their own memories.